Jananiek/shopping-cart-api/ReadMe.md

 ```
 # Api Reference
 - After running the project go to `(http://localhost:8000/v1/api/apidoc)` to view API documentation
+- Can check on heroku `(https://jkshoppingcartnodejs.herokuapp.com/v1/api/apidoc)` to test APIs paths.

 # Database
 - Used PostgreSQL along with TypeORM as ORM.